-Best Portable Monitors for Working and Travel
+Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 Using an external monitor is one of the simplest ways around to increase your ability to be productive while working.
 Extra space means less flipping between tabs searching for information, less chance of losing your place, and lots more space to keep important information front and center.
 But when you’re traveling, extra screen also means extra cargo.